FEATURES

 Designed for compliance-led teams managing multiple frameworks

-Your peers in asset management have already operationalised this.
-The gap is now visible.
+Your peers have already operationalised this

 Four-week onboarding from configuration to first assessment